shay-saharan/SciVizAI/index.md

 **Empathy**: much medical illustration work these days involves communicating to specialized (and sometimes vulnerable) audiences.
 Humans are good at deploying appropriate design strategies to ensure that their illustrations, animations, or interactive works are appropriate, usable, and effective for their particular target audiences.
 AI tools have not demonstrated their efficacy in this area.

-Having said all this, AI technology is developing rapidly, and no one knows what the future will bring.
-Some of the limitations of AI are inherent, though, and we think there will be a role for trained human science communicators for the foreseeable future.
-We are watching developments in AI closely, and there are limited ways in which we are introducing these tools into our curriculum.
-We are developing guidelines around where we can use AI tools, driven by our overarching concern for accuracy, usefulness, and ethically trained models.

-Additionally, many people see serious issues associated with the use of AI:
+In addition to the field-related AI limitations noted above, there are principle-based objections to generative AI systems in general that cause many to be generally skeptical of their use:

 - Ethical concerns: many generative AI systems have been developed by training on the intellectual property of artists and writers.
 These creators have not consented to this use, and have not been compensated by the AI companies (which stand to make many billions).
 It is worth noting that some AI systems have been trained ethically, using datasets that are newly created or properly licensed.

-- Job displacement: there is concern for significant unemployment impacts as AI starts to replace human workers.
+- Job displacement and human flourishing: there is concern for significant unemployment impacts as AI starts to replace human workers, and the impact on human self-worth when creative vocations are taken away.

 - Environmental impacts: many are concerned about the energy required for training and inference, and the demand for land, material, and water resources for AI data centres.

+It is important to note that not all AI systems have the same ethical, employment, and environmental costs.

+Having said all this, AI technology is developing rapidly, and no one knows what the future will bring.
+Some of the limitations of AI are inherent, though, and we think there will be a role for trained human science communicators for the foreseeable future.

 ### Contributing
 This resource hub grows stronger with community participation.